solspace/craft-aiassistant/README.md

 1. Go to **AI Assistant → Prompts**
 2. Create custom prompts or view built‑in prompts
 3. Optionally bind a prompt to a specific integration

+### Field‑specific prompts

+You can preselect a prompt for each enabled field so the Generate modal opens with the right context:

+1. Go to **AI Assistant → Settings**
+2. In the “Field Prompts” table, choose a prompt per field (or keep “Any”)
+3. Save Settings

+Behavior on entry edit pages:
+- When you click the inline AI button, the modal will auto‑select the field’s prompt.
+- This works for Craft fields (Plain Text, CKEditor, Redactor, TinyMCE, Assets) and for the built‑in Title field (handle `title`).
+- For Title specifically, the modal reads the selection from plugin settings, so it’s honored even though Title isn’t a custom Craft field.

+Notes:
+- Choosing “Any” means the modal won’t preselect a specific prompt.
+- If a prompt is bound to a particular integration, that integration is used automatically; otherwise the selected integration is used.
+- Changes you make to the selected prompt inside an entry are not saved back to Settings; edit the mapping in **AI Assistant → Settings**.

 ## Usage